-Alongside our core service we will be co–producing and delivering Self–Advocacy Workshops, empowering individuals who may not meet the criteria for statutory advocacy to develop self–advocacy skills.
+Alongside our core service we co–produce and deliver Self–Advocacy Workshops, empowering individuals who may not meet the criteria for statutory advocacy to develop self–advocacy skills.

 To download a referral form for advocacy on the Isle of Wight, please click here.